-The relation between eGFR and TRACP-5b, TRACP-5a, β-CTX, b-ALP and PTH in 20 HD and 40 CKD patients is presented in Figure 3.
+The relation between eGFR and TRACP-5b, β-CTX, b-ALP and PTH in 20 HD and 40 CKD patients is presented in Figure 3.
 As expected, PTH values tended to increase with decreasing GFR in CKD patients.
 Most of the HD patients presented a PTH concentration comprised between 2 to 9 times the upper limit of normality, which correspond to the targets provided by the KDIGO [22].
 TRACP-5b and b-ALP were lower than the respective upper limit of normality of the assays for most of CKD and HD patients.
 However, contrary to TRACP-5b and b-ALP, β-CTX increased with decreasing eGFR.
-TRACP-5a concentrations were similar in CKD vs. HD patients.

 Discussion.

 TRACP-5b is an interesting bone resorption marker, which has been recommended and used for a long time in Japan [13].
 This biomarker possesses interesting intrinsic properties and is more and more evaluated in research and clinical practice, especially for the monitoring of bone turnover in CKD patients [17,18,23–26].
-Our results show that the Nittobo assay presents interesting analytical features compatible with the clinical practice.
-We have also established reference ranges for a Western-European population of healthy males, pre and post-menopause females.
+Our results show that the Nittobo assay presents interesting analytical features compatible with the clinical practice even if our validation data show that two samples presented a CV higher than the desirable CV according to biological variation

+We have also established reference ranges for a Western-European population of healthy males, pre and post-menopause femalesIf the number of subjects included in the men and postmenopause women was ≥119, in accordance with the CLSI EP28-A3 Guideline, the number of pre-menopause women was lower and only included 50 individuals.
 The upper limits of normality we obtained for these specific populations were higher than those observed in a very large cohort of Japanese healthy individuals [27].
 Different environmental or ethnical factors could explain these differences.
 Since TRACP-5b reflects osteoclasts number, the mean larger size of the skeleton of Western-European vs. Japanese individuals could also be an explanation.
 These results highlight the importance of performing local reference ranges.

 Two methods are currently available for TRACP-5b determination, and to the best of our knowledge, these methods had never been compared together.
 We observed a proportional bias between IDS iSYS and Nittobo Medical results.
 The rather small confidence interval around the slope and the small intercept clearly indicate that the harmonization of the results obtained by the two methods is possible by using a common commutable calibrator.
 This would be another interesting feature of TRACP-5b since harmonization of other bone biomarkers like β-CTX [28], b-ALP [29] or PINP assays [30] remains difficult.